David-Rod/EMELIA/README.md

 #### 4. Help
 `python <Filename> --Help`

+**Note:**

+Files containing alarm data and ticket data are required.
+Please acquire these files from General Dynamics personnel prior to attempting to run this program.

 ## Overview
 The development of this product was inspired by the U.S Coast Guard and General Dynamics partnership program, Rescue 21.
 Together these two parties have created an advanced command,